YOGINIMAHIMA1/YOGINIMAHIMA1/README.md

 <i>&nbsp; <h2><u><b>Building products with open source.<u><b></i><br><br></h2>

- 👨‍🎓 Master of Computer Applications (MCA) Student
+ 👨‍🎓 Master of Computer Applications (MCA) Student <br>
 I am a dedicated second-year MCA student with a strong foundation in computer science principles, passionate about software development and system design.
 Through my studies, I have gained skills in programming, data structures, algorithms, and network systems, particularly interested in real-time communication and network programming.
 My academic journey is driven by a desire to tackle complex problems and explore innovative solutions.

-💼 Professional Experience at Wipro and PeopleStrong
+💼 Professional Experience at Wipro and PeopleStrong <br>
 As a trainee at Wipro, I worked on projects such as network file sharing and inter-process communication (IPC) frameworks, applying C++, Linux system programming, and socket programming.
 I developed a secure client-server application, enhancing data transfer and user authentication processes.
 Additionally, my role as an Application Support Trainee at PeopleStrong involved troubleshooting CRM systems, utilizing SQL to analyze and resolve multi-tenant issues, and enhancing product performance through cross-functional collaboration.

-💡 Projects & Technical Skills
+💡 Projects & Technical Skills <br>
 I have also developed a real-time chat application, which further honed my understanding of network protocols and data exchange.
 My technical skill set includes C++, SQL, HTML/CSS, and React, with a strong grasp of Linux system commands and Git.
 I'm excited to connect with professionals in software development and network engineering, ready to leverage my skills and experience in innovative projects.

 🎯 I regularly create inspirational content on [LinkedIn](https://www.linkedin.com/in/mahima-bhardwaj-49425922b) and [Twitter](https://twitter.com/MahimaBh2).